Technion-Kishony-lab/quibbler/pyquibbler-documentations/docs/Graphics.rst

 ~~~~~~~~~~~~~~~~~~~~~

 For computationally heavy calculations, we might prefer to disable
-immediate recalculation for graphics quib.
-The ``graphics_update``
+immediate recalculation for graphics quibs.
+To define for each quib
-property allows us to specify, for each given quib, when it will be
-updated.
-The following options are available:

-``'drag'``: Update continuously as upstream quibs are being dragged, or
-upon programmatic assignments to upstream quibs (default for graphics
-quibs).

-``'drop'``: Update only at the end of dragging of upstream quibs (at
-mouse ‘drop’), or upon programmatic assignments to upstream quibs.

-``'central'``: Do not automatically update graphics upon upstream
-changes.
-Only update upon explicit request for the quibs ``get_value()``
+under what conditions it should be refreshed, see the
-or upon the central redraw command: ``qb.refresh_graphics()``
+:py:attr:`~pyquibbler.Quib.graphics_update` property and the central

-``'never'``: Do not automatically update graphics upon upstream changes.
-Only update upon explicit request for the quibs ``get_value()`` (default
-for non-graphics quibs).
+:py:func:`~pyquibbler.refresh_graphics` function.